merenlab/anvio.org/help/main/programs/anvi-compute-metabolic-enrichment/index.md

   display: true
 ---

-A program that computes metabolic enrichment acros groups of genomes and metagenomes.
+A program that computes metabolic enrichment across groups of genomes and metagenomes.

 🔙 **[To the main page](../../)** of anvi'o programs and artifacts.